 Instructions

-• Trim ends off zucchini and slice into ½" slices.
+• Trim the ends off the zucchini and slice into ½-inch disks.

 • Drain on paper towels.
-Season with salt if desired.
+Season with additional salt if desired.

 Notes